cisco-open/k8s-objectmatcher/README.md

 # K8S-ObjectMatcher

-K8S-ObjectMatcher is a library which helps to match Kubernetes objects.
+K8S-ObjectMatcher is a Golang library which helps to match Kubernetes objects.

 ### Motivation

-Here at BanzaiCloud we love operators.
-While writing more complex operators, we encountered a huge amount of unnecessary k8s object update.
-Most of the operators are using `reflect.DeepEquals` to match the given object Spec.
-Unfortunately, this solution is not perfect because every k8s object amended with different default values while submitted.
+Here at Banzai Cloud we love [operators](https://github.com/banzaicloud?utf8=✓&q=operator&type=&language=).
+While writing some complex operators as the [Istio operator](https://github.com/banzaicloud/istio-operator), we encountered a huge amount of unnecessary Kubernetes object update.
+Most of the operators out there are using `reflect.DeepEquals` to match the given object's `Spec`.
+Unfortunately, this solution is not perfect because every Kubernetes object is amended with different default values while submitted.

 ### Supported Objects